roman-milk/roman-milk.github.io/a-slightly-different-marriage.md

+===

- ****** A Slightly Different Marriage ****** byJust_Plain_Bob© As I walked through the building I waved at several of the people I knew from attending office partied with Sam and I walked into her office just as her telephone answering machine was giving out the "leave a message" announcement.
+As I walked through the building I waved at several of the people I knew from attending office partied with Sam and I walked into her office just as her telephone answering machine was giving out the "leave a message" announcement.
 I'd just placed her day planner on her desk when I heard:

  "Good morning sexy lady.
 I got in last night and checked into room 127 at the Super 8 on Foster.
 I get out of training at four and should be in my room by four-thirty.
 Looking forward to seeing you.
 I'll be ready and waiting.
 Bye."